Still Rolling: Mick Jagger Turns 80 | LatestLY

 In 1985, Mick Jagger released his first solo album, "She's the Boss," which struck the right chord with fans.
 Further albums followed, including a "Best of" compilation in 2007.

-He has collaborated with a dazzling list of artists since 1972, including the likes of Carly Simon, Tina Turner, Jerry Lee Lewis and David Bowie.
+He has collaborated with a wide range of artists since 1972, including the likes of Carly Simon, Tina Turner, Jerry Lee Lewis and David Bowie.

 Not the end of the road

-In 2003, Mick Jagger was knighted by then-Prince Charles, but not without scandal.
-Keith Richards had openly criticized Jagger for going pro-establishment.
-Queen Elizabeth also disapproved of Sir Mick, who had hung out in the same social circles as her late sister Princess Margaret.
+In 2003, Mick Jagger was knighted by then-Prince Charles — but the decision was not without scandal.
+Richards had openly criticized Jagger for going pro-establishment.
+Queen Elizabeth also disapproved of Sir Mick, who had spent time in the same social circles as her late sister, Princess Margaret.
 She thought he was a bad influence and did not attend the ceremony.

 Interviewed on Swedish radio station P4, Jagger said: "I am not planning it to be the last tour.
 I love being on tour.
 I don't think I would do it if I didn't enjoy it."